sThig/goteam2/readme.md

   * static path for bg.svg not working unless I put it in css folder (not right) (✅)
   * Make Capitalization work (✅)
   * ~~somehow get this to share stats on social media~~
-  * create validator instead of alert
+  * create validator instead of alert (✅)
+  * Fix "undefined" in the nickname generator (✅)
+  * set timeout for fake loading page (for fun) (✅)
+  * make copy paragraph funnier and more concise (enlist Kate on that)
   * fix edit focus
   * refactor js
-  * Fix "undefined" in the nickname generator (✅)
-  * set timeout for fake loading page (for fun) (✅)

 # April 8th update
 Converted all styles over to Sass using gulp, that worked for the most part but now some things are off even thought I did a mass find-n-replace.
 Organized my sass file to do the colors right now too.
 Added in loader animation and it has some bugs but not many.
 This project is like a hydra, I figure out one thing and 2 problems arise.
 I guess that's coding in general.
 The spinning square (currently) was found on CodePen, I wrote it line by line to figure out how the author did it (it also seems to be fairly common on CodePen so I don't feel like I stole anything)